UVADS/DS1001/README.md

 In each of the areas we will specifically focus on:
 * Design
-  * Theme: Storytelling -- what to leave in and what to leave out
+  * Theme: Storytelling -- What do I leave in and what do I leave out?
   * LO: Observe the world around you and record your observations in a systematic way (aka create a data set)
   * LO: Reflect on your data set and transform it into a medium for efficient communication to other humans